 - Invited to attend the Library Leadership Institute at Snowbird, Utah

-Outreach, library management, information seeking, health literacy, health communication, consumer health, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.
+Health sciences librarianship, health science information research, academic librarianship, outreach, library management, leadership, information seeking, health literacy, health communication, consumer health, accessibility in libraries, scientific data sharing, open science, public access, health informatics, health disparities, information privacy, research methods, copyright, and scholarly communication issues.

 Charbonneau, D.H. and Rathnam, P. (2020).
 Memory cafés and dementia-friendly libraries: Management considerations for developing inclusive library programs.
 Journal of Library Administration, 60(3), 308-315.